jharwell/sierra/docs/src/tutorials/project/main_config.rst

 .. code-block:: YAML

-   # Configuration for each ARGoS simulation run.
+   # Configuration for each experimental run.
 This dictionary is
-   # mandatory for all simulations.
+   # mandatory for all experiments.
-   sim:
+   run:
-     # The directory within each simulation's working directory which will
+     # The directory within each experimental run's working directory which will
-     # contain the metrics output as by the simulation.
+     # contain the metrics output as by the run.
 This key is mandatory
-     # for all simulations.
+     # for all run.
 Can be anything; this is the interface link between
      # where the C++ code outputs things and where SIERRA looks for outputs.
-     sim_metrics_leaf: 'metrics'
+     run_metrics_leaf: 'metrics'

    # Configuration for performance measures.
 This key-value pair is mandatory
-   # for all simulations.
+   # for all experiments.
 The value is the location of the .yaml
    # configuration file for performance measures.
 It is a separate config
    # file so that multiple scenarios within a single project which define
    # performance measures in  different ways can be easily accommodated.